 If badgers are likely to be present at your site, then your local planning authority will probably ask you for a phase 2 survey to confirm their presence or absence.
 Usually, this involves the sett being observed 3-4 times at sunrise or sunset.
 However, in our constant pursuit of better customer service, to back this up we can now provide you with with hard evidence (often in the negative, i.e. badgers are not using your property).

 We do this by investing in the best technology on the market, and record badger activity using motion-triggered, infrared cameras that record video and still images of activity.
 Normally these cameras are set up near known or suspected setts.
+This is an example of footage captured during one of our badger surveys:

 And of course, knowing the exact population using your site makes applying for a licence a lot easier.
 We even go as far as to say that you should be able to use this method if you need to survey for badgers outside of the normal season, because despite vegetation growth camouflaging their field signs, as the old saying goes, the cameras never lie.